Fred78290/kubernetes-multipass-autoscaler/README.md

 Ubuntu multipass cloud provider for kubernetes cluster autoscaler allows you to test cluster autoscaling in your deployment with Multipass.

-## How it works.
+## How it works

 This tool will drive multipass to deploy VM at the demand.
 The cluster autoscaler deployment use an enhanced version of cluster-autoscaler. https://github.com/Fred78290/autoscaler.
 This version use grpc to communicate with the cloud provider hosted outside the pod.
+A docker image is available here https://hub.docker.com/r/fred78290/cluster-autoscaler

 A sample of the cluster-autoscaler deployment is available at [examples/cluster-autoscaler.yaml](./examples/cluster-autoscaler.yaml).
 You must fill value between <>